eericZ/datapacks/Convenient crafts/README.md

 More specific ways to craft things should yield more resources, using stone cutter should have better result than simply crafting if this does not break physics too much

-It would be nice if craft yields a power of 2 items, or at least a even number of elements
+It would be nice if craft yields a power of 2 items, or at least a even number of elements.

 ## Changes